natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 1. In order to extend a piece of code, one must first understand it.
 So the total time required to extend the code must include the reading time.
 Thus, code that was written to be 'extensible' but is difficult to read, will take longer to modify than readable code that _technically_ requires slightly more work to modify.

+2. Code that is easy to extend tends to have a very modular structure, with minimal coupling.
+Happily, those are properties of highly readable code also.
+Thus, code that is highly readable tends to be highly extensible.

-2. You Ain't Gonna Need It (YAGNI).
-Don't solve tomorrow's problems.
-Premature Optimisation is the root of all evil (_Knuth_ 1968).
+3. You Ain't Gonna Need It (YAGNI).
+Don't Solve Tomorrow's Problems.
+Premature Optimisation is the root of all evil (_Knuth_ 1974).
 Because:
     * What is the best time to design a system for extensibility?
 Answer: at the time you actually have to extend it.
 Only at that point do you have the maximum possible information on the problem.
 At any earlier time, you have less information, so will likely make worse engineering decisions.

-4. Code that is easy to extend tends to have a very modular stucture, with minimal coupling.
-Happily, those are properties of highly readable code also.
-Thus, code that highly readable tends to be highly extensible.
+4. However, Don't Create Tomorrow's Problems.
+If you **know** that your code will need to be extended, then that is in fact a specification for the design of the code.
+Therefore, choose the most readable solution that meets the need for extensibility.
+But keep in mind the previous point, and consider delaying the re-design for extensibility until the time you actually extend it.

+Don't solve tomorrow's problems, but don't create tomorrow's problems, either.

 Readability is King.
 Except in rare circumstances when speed matters, optimise for readability.